alexmerelus/cloud-resume-challenge/README.md

 ## Architecture Diagram
 ![Screenshot 2023-10-11 at 6 36 16 PM](https://github.com/alexmerelus/cloud-resume-challenge/assets/138509128/741de91f-bd8e-4385-ba48-27ca70c83378)

+The website "alexmerelus.me" serves as an online resume, displaying visitor counts.
+It's hosted on Amazon S3 and delivered via CloudFront for speed.
+The domain is resolved through Amazon Route 53 to CloudFront.
+The visitor count is fetched via an AJAX request to Amazon API Gateway, which then triggers an AWS Lambda function.
+This Lambda interacts with DynamoDB to manage the visitor count.
+Permissions are managed by Amazon IAM, and the system's health is monitored using Amazon CloudWatch.

 ## Technologies Used
 - **AWS Services**: S3 for static hosting, Lambda for serverless computing, API Gateway for routing, DynamoDB for storing visitor counts.